bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

     set mark-symlinked-directories on
     ```

-- Enable incremental history navigation with the UP and DOWN arrow keys.
+- Enable substring history navigation with the UP and DOWN arrow keys.
 This
-    will use the already typed text as a required prefix when navigating
+    will use the already typed text as a required substring when navigating
     through history.

     ```sh
-    "\e[A": history-search-backward
+    "\e[A": history-substring-search-backward
-    "\e[B": history-search-forward
+    "\e[B": history-substring-search-forward
+    ```

+- Disable the completions pager and set 200 as the prompt-to-display limit.

+    ```sh
+    set page-completions off
+    set completion-query-items 200
     ```

 - Disable beeps & bells, and do not display control characters.